Far Cry 3: Gameplay design

 The team evaluated the gameplay elements from Far Cry 2 and determined which gameplay elements they should include or improve.
-Weapon degradation and malaria infection were removed as the team thought that it made the game less fun.
+Weapon degradation and malaria infection were removed, as the team thought that it made the game less fun.
 According to producer Dan Hay, Far Cry 2's world was barren and lacked reactions to players' actions.
-Therefore, the team decided to make the world more lively with the goal of creating "an actual civilization" for players to encounter.
+Therefore, the team decided to make the world of Far Cry 3 more lively with the goal of creating "an actual civilization" for players to encounter.
 In Far Cry 3, players' actions impact the game's world, with Vaas's influence gradually reducing after Jason liberates a hostile camp.
 The world of Rook Islands was designed to be filled with opportunities and activities for players, enticing them into exploring so that they would not feel bored while traveling within the game's world.
 The team introduced side quests which allow players to learn more about the history and inhabitants of the islands.
 The world was designed to be empowering, so that players were free to do what they wanted in the world without being hurried into completing the main quests.
 The team also attempted to increase the accessibility of travel by improving the game's driving mechanics and introducing fast travel points.
 Within each mission, players can freely choose their playstyle, whether they choose to eliminate enemies using stealth or firepower, Hay believing that the game respects players' choices.
 He also believed the team had crafted a meaningful open world, and Rook Island was considered to be the "second most important character".
 According to Jamie Keen, the game's lead designer, the world was both "alluring and repulsive" and players will "feel seduced by the place and all the people in it".
 Inspirations were taken from media including Apocalypse Now and Lost.
 The team decided to return to an island setting, like the first Far Cry, as a narrative decision made during the game's early development.
 The team believed that the setting mashed well with the story they wanted to create, enabled them to create a world filled with variety, and helped inspire a sense of isolation and discovery.